 Posterior Tibial Tendon Dysfunction

-This is a problem with a tendon supporting the foot’s arch.
-We call it the posterior tibial tendon.
-It connects the calf muscle to the bones on the inner side of the foot.
-With posterior tibial tendon dysfunction, the tendon becomes inflamed or torn.
-Your arch becomes unstable, and it may collapse.
+Posterior tibial tendon dysfunction (PTTD) is a painful condition that impacts the tendon supporting the foot’s arch.
+The posterior tibial tendon connects the calf muscle to the bones on the inner side of the foot.
+When PTTD occurs, the tendon will become inflamed or torn, causing instability in the arch and difficulty walking.